-Recently approved by CalMHSA, REI is an approved PSS training vendor and the institution assisting students and current peers to apply for PSS certification.
+Recently approved by Cal MHSA, REI is the central hub of PSS training vendor and the institution assisting students and current peers to apply for PSS certification.
 Therefore, REI is experiencing an increased demand for assistance with supporting students and peers applying for the Medi-Cal PSS Certification, grandparenting process, and exam preparation.
 The process includes walking students through the application steps on CalMHSA's website, retrieving their GED or HS Diploma, assisting them with completing the application, registering for the exams as well as providing PSS training hours and preparing students for the exams.
 Due to high demand of REI's Employment Specialist and Peer Partner's availability for assisting PSS process, REI's Academic Advisors and Success Coaches are also supporting the PSS process at their best capacity.